spikedoanz/advanced-algo-bioinfo-notes/assignments/hw1.md

 Let p be the probability of seeing a head in a given toss.
 Vice versa for q.
 Since this is an unbiased coin, we know that p == q == 0.5.

-Waiting time problems can be solved by defining a set of recursive formulas conditioned on 'themselves'.
+Absorbing markov chain problems can be solved by defining a set of recursive formulas conditioned on 'themselves'.
 In the case of HH, we can define these recursive relationships by looking at **what happens with the first toss**:

 1. H -> We've made progress!
 Now we need one more H
 2. T -> No progress, we need to start over